RobA2/FisherFriendToday/README.md

 # FisherFriendToday
-## WoW retail addon for locating the Legion Fisherfriend of the day
+## WoW retail addon for locating the Legion daily Fisherfriend of the Isles
+tldr: Help find the current npc for the Achievment "Fisherfriend of the Isles", <br>
+-which also helps with the fishing artifact "Underlight Angler"<br>

 Tons of other addons for tracking reputations, fishing skill, etc...<br>
 But none to show which Fisherfriend is up that day!<br>